Mafyou/DetectCustomRom/README.md

 # DetectCustomRom

-How to detect if the phone where the app is running is a custom or not
+Detect if rooted or not.

+Will do VPN or not.